Lower Green Bay and Fox River Area of Concern

 - Updated Aesthetics Monitoring Program volunteer handout

-An Aesthetics Monitoring Program was piloted in the fall of 2011, and has been expanded for 2012 and beyond.
+An Aesthetics Monitoring Program was piloted in the fall of 2011 and was expanded for 2012 and beyond.
 The results of this monitoring will be used to determine whether this Area of Concern can be delisted for the "Degraded Aesthetics" impairment, and whether there are areas that need improvement.
-Please consider volunteering for the program (see volunteer handout).
+Please consider volunteering for the program.